gigawhitlocks/emacs-configs/README.md

 -   Interactive debugger

-    I got jealous of a coworker with an IDE who apparently has an interactive debugger, so let's see if this is any good.
-It's been a long time since I've really had a debugger 🤣
+    I got jealous of a coworker with an IDE who apparently has an interactive debugger, so I got `dap-mode` working 🙂

     -   Installation and Configuration